Pierce County 2025-2026

 Quarter: Autumn 2025

 Pierce County is working to update the community plan for Parkland, WA, which will also serve as an incorporation framework for the eventual annexation of Parkland.
 As a historically underserved community, Parkland is subject to the consideration of annexation.
-This project aims to understand the desires of the community regarding both the future of Parkland and the existing strengths and opportunities for the town through two surveys.
+This project will focus on understanding the community’s aspirations for Parkland’s future—particularly in the context of annexation, incorporation, and long-term growth—and identifying the assets and opportunities that can guide County decision-making and investment.
+The project will provide Pierce County with data-driven insights and visual tools that reflect Parkland’s priorities, helping to shape engagement, policy development, and potential annexation discussions.

 South Hill Mobility Plan